JanHerca/urantiapedia/output/wikijs/en/book/Islam/The_Enclosed_Garden_of_the_Truth/Introduction_5.md

 And again—

-“\`A_tt_âr was the Spirit, Sanâ'î the two eyes:
+“'A_tt_âr was the Spirit, Sanâ'î the two eyes:
-We walk in the wake of Sanâ'î and \`A_tt_âr.”
+We walk in the wake of Sanâ'î and 'A_tt_âr.”

-\`Abdu'l-Latîf, in his preface called the _Mirâtu'l-Hadâ'iq_, enters into a somewhat lengthy comparison between Sanâ'î and Rûmî, in which he is hard put to it to avoid giving any preference to one or other.
+'Abdu'l-Latîf, in his preface called the _Mirâtu'l-Hadâ'iq_, enters into a somewhat lengthy comparison between Sanâ'î and Rûmî, in which he is hard put to it to avoid giving any preference to one or other.
 It is interesting to observe how he endeavours to keep the scales even.
 He begins by adverting to the greater length of the _Mathnawî_ as compared with the _Hadîqa_, and compares the _Hadîqa_ to an abridgement, the _Mathnawî_ to a fully detailed account.
-Sanâ'î's work is the more compressed; he expresses in two or three verses what the _Mathnawî_ expresses in twenty or thirty, \`Abdu'l-Latîf therefore, as it would seem reluctantly, and merely on the ground of his greater prolixity, gives the palm for eloquence to Jalâlu'd-Dîn.
+Sanâ'î's work is the more compressed; he expresses in two or three verses what the _Mathnawî_ expresses in twenty or thirty, 'Abdu'l-Latîf therefore, as it would seem reluctantly, and merely on the ground of his greater prolixity, gives the palm for eloquence to Jalâlu'd-Dîn.

 <span id="pxxvii">[<sup><small>p. xxvii</small></sup>]</span>